LiberTEM/LiberTEM/docs/source/formats.rst

 .. versionadded:: 0.12.0

-To convert a dataset to npy, use the `Context.convert_dataset` method:
+To convert a dataset to npy, use the :meth:`~libertem.api.Context.export_dataset` method:

 .. code-block:: python